 Visit for: Surreal sunsets, whitewashed buildings and its iconic caldera

 In around 1,600 BC, a volcanic explosion blew out Santorini's heart, forming the island's exposed multi-coloured cliffs, beautiful black-sand beaches and iconic caldera, which continues to spellbind visitors with its stunning sunset views that simply scream romance.
-Head out on a boat trip, spot charming blue-domed churches, join a wine tour, hike the coastal path between Fira and Oia, party at an exclusive beach club or simply unwind in the sunshine beside your swimming pool.
+Head out on a boat trip, spot charming blue-domed churches, join a wine itinerary, hike the coastal path between Fira and Oia, party at an exclusive beach club or simply unwind in the sunshine beside your swimming pool.

 Hotel Highlight: Grace Hotel Santorini, Auberge Resorts Collection